Back of shoulder pain is common problem with lots of possible causes, and different symptoms will indicate different problems.

 Shoulder fractures can be extremely painful and may limit arm movement, but don’t always require surgery.

-You can find out all about the different types of fractures that affect the shoulder and upper arm leading to pain behind the shoulder in the Shoulder Fractures section.
+You can find out all about the different types of fractures and dislocations that affect the shoulder and upper arm leading to pain behind the shoulder in the Shoulder Fractures and Dislocated Shoulder sections.

 Pain behind the shoulder can also be caused by problems in the shoulder muscles and tendons.
 There may be inflammation, degeneration, weakness or tightness in the soft tissues causing back of shoulder pain.